Over the past few years, USB mics have been INCREASINGLY popular for home recording, singing, music, instruments, and vocals.

 - No gain dial.

-The pros of the Rode NT USB are listed above, and we’ll be talking your ear off about why these microphones are just great!
+The pros of the Rode NT USB are listed above, so I’ll be talking your ear off about why these microphones are just great!

-Rode NT USB comes with freebies that you’ll surely enjoy; we’re talking about a pop filter, a storage pouch, and a ring mount.
+Rode NT USB comes with freebies you’ll surely enjoy; I’m talking about the pop filter, storage pouch, and ring mount included in the package.

-Lastly, the Rode NT USB is portable, and you can easily set it up with ease; just plug and play!
+Lastly, the Rode NT USB is portable, and you can set it up with ease; you only need to plug and play!

 Audio Technica AT2020 Overview